sequelize/sequelize/docs/docs/associations.md

 })

-// You can also only retrieve certain fields of a associated object.
+// You can also only retrieve certain fields of a associated object. project.getTasks({attributes: ['title']}).then(function(tasks) {
-// This example will retrieve the attributes "title" and "id" project.getTasks({attributes: ['title']}).then(function(tasks) {
+    // retrieve tasks with the attributes "title" and "id" })
-  // tasks with an id greater than 10 :)
-})
 ```